blandflakes/echo-chamber/README.md

 ## Future enhancements
 - Potentially an intent dispatcher
 - Breakout modes for common interactions - i.e. a confirm interaction could be modeled for me.
+- Consider dynamically binding session so it's not part of the signature